vsoch/mkdocs-jekyll/docs/getting-started.md

 {% include alert.html type="warning" content="This is a warning" %}
 {% include alert.html type="danger" content="This alerts danger!" %}
 {% include alert.html type="success" content="This alerts success" %}

+### Quotes

+You can include block quotes to emphasize text.

+> Here is an example.
+Isn't this much more prominent to the user?

 ## Development